 Design principles and requirements

 Landscaping and planting should be designed to respond to the overall environmental context of an area such as vegetation and water bodies, cultural and heritage elements, local road geometry stormwater and reserve design, and utilities placement.
-Planting may include specimen trees, edible gardens, rain gardens, swales, and other amenity garden features.
+Planting may include specimen trees, edible gardens, rain gardens, swales, restoration planting, and other amenity garden features.

 Infrastructural services should be planned at the same time as the landscape design so that tree and garden planting location does not compromise the integrity and efficient operation of services and vice versa.
 Consideration should also be given to vegetation growth and impact on sight lines.
 If particular landscape conditions or objectives are required for a subdivision or development, then these will need to be taken into account prior to undertaking detailed engineering design.